Neonatal hypoglycemia: Hyperinsulinism

 The most common cause on neonatal hypoglycemia is hyperinsulinism.
 Hyperinsulinism is also called persistent hyperinsulemic hypoglycemia of infancy (PHHI).
 This is seen very frequently to the neonates born from mothers with diabetes.
 Congenital hyperinsulinism is correlated with the abnormality of beta-cell regulation within the pancreas.
 Isolated islet adenoma, which is a focal disease, is often the cause of congenital hyperinsulism.
 Drug-induced hyperinsulisim is correlated with the administration insulin or use of hypoglycemic medication.
 In critical cases, a drug called Diazoxide is availed to stop any secretion of insulin.

 Limited glycogen stores

 Limited glycogen storage occurs in premature newborns or newborns that had intrauterine growth retardation.

 Increased glucose use

 Major causes of increased glucose use in a newborn include hyperthermia, polycythemia, sepsis, and growth hormone deficiency.

 Decreased gluconeogenesis

 Two major issues that cause decreased gluconogeneis are inborn errors of metabolism and adrenal insufficiency.

-Depeleted glycogen stores
+Depleted glycogen stores

 Most common causes of depleted glycogen stores are starvation and asphyxia-perinatal stress.